-World History Honors provides challenging opportunities for students to explore the origins of world civilizations and to examine the impact of non-western cultures on the global society.
-The effects of events on individuals, social, political interaction, and technological development are stressed throughout the course.
+World History Honors provides challenging opportunities for students to examine the historical development of the world and global issues and patterns since 1200.
 Specialized projects provide the student with a more extensive examination of the events which have influenced the development of the world.
 This course or its equivalent is a graduation requirement.